dovaleac/reactive_components/flowables-composition/README.md

 The reactive paradigm is great because it allows to treat elements as independent events, and it bases all its backpressure advantages on that, but this use case doesn't seem to favor reactivity at all: imagine you have two `Flowable`s and need to join them in a DB style (inner/left/right/full join), and returned a composed `Flowable`.
-In this use, you get no advantage from the fact that the elements are treated as independent events, because for each element you need to try to match it against **all** the elements in the other `Flowable`.
+In this use case, you get no advantage from the fact that the elements are treated as independent events, because for each element you need to try to match it against **all** the elements in the other `Flowable`.